mjb3/Discuit.jl/docs/src/examples.md

 ?DiscuitModel
 ```

-Now that we know the necessary parameters for defining a model we can begin by defining a rate function.
-Note that the correct signature must be used in order for it to be compatible with the package:
+Now that we know the necessary parameters for defining a model we can begin by defining the rate function.

+$r_1 = \theta_1 SI$

+$r_2 = \theta_2 I$

+Note that the correct signature must be used in the implementation for it to be compatible with the package:

 ```@repl 1
 function sis_rf(output::Array{Float64, 1}, parameters::Array{Float64, 1}, population::Array{Int64, 1})